tingelholm/ai-soc-lab/README.md

 **The monitoring server itself is also a target.** I run Filebeat on the Pi, not just on the things being monitored.
 If the SOC gets compromised and is not shipping its own logs, you will never see the attack that took it down.

+**Recon visibility shrinks fast when you harden the SIEM.** Early in the project, Nmap could read Elasticsearch's exact version, cluster name, and node name straight off port 9200.
+After enabling SSL and authentication, the same scan only sees a generic "Elasticsearch REST API" banner.
+The fingerprint shrinks from "look up the matching CVE" to "good luck guessing."
+A free win for under an hour of configuration work.

 **Silent pipeline failures often come from encryption mismatches between components.** Filebeat will happily pretend everything is fine while quietly dropping log lines on the floor.
 An explicit `verify_certs=False` setting during lab work saves hours of debugging.
 Just don't ship that into anything resembling production.

 **AI excels at the contextual reasoning that static rules can't encode.** Rules are good at "this happened N times in M minutes."
 LLMs are good at "this matters because…", and the second half is where most of the analyst work actually lives.